Trip Notes: Devil’s Fork State Park

 • Affordable AVAILABLE lodging

+This was the challenge I faced earlier this year (after Eric informed me that under no circumstances would he visit Québec in January…no matter HOW good Air Canada’s deals were).
 I probably learned more US geography while researching for this trip than I did in grade school or college (sorry Dr. Gomez).
-Just when I had given up & resigned myself to spending my holiday wearing shorts & flipflops, Eric stumbled across Devil’s Fork State Park in South Carolina.
+Just when I had given up and resigned myself to spending my holiday wearing shorts and flipflops, Eric stumbled across Devil’s Fork State Park in South Carolina.

-Devil’s Fork is a 12hr drive from my hometown, so we spent the night at a halfway point along the way.
+Devil’s Fork is a 12hr drive from my hometown, so we spent the night along the way.
 The drive was uneventful except for Atlanta — the traffic cesspool of the Southeast.
-The park is nestled in the far northwestern tip of South Carolina, just east of the Chattahoochee & Nantahala National Forests.
+The park is nestled in the far northwestern tip of South Carolina, just east of the Chattahoochee and Nantahala National Forests.
 We lucked out that a cabin was available, especially considering how nice the cabins are.
 Our only complaint with the cabin was that it had a stink bug infestation.
 Once we accepted that we’d be sharing space with these pesky Pentatomidae, they really didn’t bother us unless we left our clothes in the living room…they liked hiding out there.

 Laurel Fork Falls via Foothills Trail